gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 A 2D parameterized time-dependent radial advection problem is considered

 where Eq. (\ref{eq.advection}b) is a boundary condition and $\mathbf{v}$ denotes the fluid velocity, defined as

 with $d = (1-x_1^2)^2(1-x_2^2)^2$.
 The initial condition is defined as

 where $\boldsymbol{\mu} = \{w_1, w_2\}$ denotes the paraemeters of the initial condition.
 The spatial domain is discretized by first-order periodic square finite elements constructed on a uniform grid of $96 \times 96$ discrete points.
-The fourth-order Runge-Kutta explicit time integrator with a uniform time step of $\Delta t = 0.01$ is employed. \XH{The solution fields at different time steps for the parameter case $(w_1=1.5, w_2=2.0)$ are shown in Fig. \ref{fig.advection_snapshot}.}
+The fourth-order Runge-Kutta explicit time integrator with a uniform time step of $\Delta t = 0.01$ is employed. \RB{Some solution snapshots are shown in \ref{appendix:advection}.}

-\subsubsection{Case 1\YC{: Comparison between gLaSDI and LaSDI}}
+\subsubsection{Case 1: Comparison between gLaSDI and LaSDI}

 In the first test, a parameter space $\mathcal{D}^h$ is constituted by the parameters of the initial condition, including the $w_1 \in [1.5, 1.8]$ and $w_2 \in [2.0, 2.3]$, each with 21 evenly distributed discrete points in the respective parameter range.
 The autoencoder with an architecture of 9,216-100-3 and linear DI models are considered.
 The gLaSDI training is performed until the total number of sampled parameter points reaches 25.
 A LaSDI model with the same architecture of the autoencoder and DI models is trained using 25 predefined training points uniformly distributed in a $5 \times 5$ grid in the parameter space.
 The performances of gLaSDI and LaSDI are compared and discussed.